 Robert Bireley (Loyala University Chicago), Pierre-Antoine Fabre (EHESS, Paris), Ignasi Fernández Terricabras (Universidad Autónoma de Barcelona), Nicole Lemaitre (Paris I, Sorbonne), Guido Marnef (Universiteit Antwerpen), John O'Malley (Georgetown University), Adriano Prosperi (Scuola Normale Superiore di Pisa), Alain Tallon (Paris-Sorbonne), Marc Venard (Paris X, Nanterre).

 - The vocal ensemble Encantar opened the 450th anniversary year of the Council of Trent with a concert of polyphonic and Gregorian music.
 This concert took place on Thursday, March 7, at 8 p.m. at the Saint John the Baptist Church (Great Beguinage), Leuven.
 You find some pictures here.
 The ensemble brought this unique concert again for the conference participants on Thursday December 5 at 8.30 p.m. in the Saint John the Baptist Church (Great Beguinage), Leuven.

 Exhibition Leuven, the Low Countries and the Council of Trent

-Conference participants will receive a guided tour through the exhibition on Michel Coxcie in Museum M, the art history museum of the city of Leuven.
+- Conference participants received a guided tour through the exhibition on Michel Coxcie in Museum M, the art history museum of the city of Leuven on Friday December 6.
 Coxcie was active during the Catholic Reformation, the sixteenth-century reform movement within the Roman Catholic Church, which has also been described as the Counter-Reformation, since it aimed at defining the Catholic identity in contrast to Protestantism.

 - More information on www.coxcie.be or in the information folder (English, French, German and Dutch).